bundyo/owa-rambox/README.md

 2. Open _Advanced_ and use these Custom Codes (depending on your feature preferences):

 * Unread count only, immediately updated - paste the contents of **unread-notification.js**
-* Unread count and web notifications on incoming mail - paste the contents of **new-mail-notification.js**
+* Unread count, incoming mail and calendar reminder notifications - paste the contents of **new-mail-notification.js**

 Ideas and pull requests are welcome.